Talents Assistant Blog

 Total levels of CO2 (bicarbonate) rise in metabolic alkalosis and a decrease in metabolic acidosis.
 Assessment of respiratory acid/base disorders is less useful.

-The amount of calcium increases due to dehydration, primary hyperparathyroidism (parathyroid gland neoplasm), primary pseudohypoparathyroidism (parathormone-related peptide neoplasms [PRP], generally perianal adenocarcinoma or some type of lymphosarcoma), bone invasion of malignant neoplasms, thyrotoxicosis (uncommon), and overtreatment of parturition paresis.
+The number of calcium increases due to dehydration, primary hyperparathyroidism (parathyroid gland neoplasm), primary pseudohypoparathyroidism (parathormone-related peptide neoplasms [PRP], generally perianal adenocarcinoma or some type of lymphosarcoma), bone invasion of malignant neoplasms, thyrotoxicosis (uncommon), and overtreatment of parturition paresis.

 Niveau of phosphate rises due to renal dysfunction (secondary hyperparathyroidism).
 Decreases are seen in some downer cows, and horses, and small animals as part of the stress cycle.